As I wrote in the premiere February issue UP FRONT…some things may be changed or added

 If you would like to have your artistry showcased in the May issue of Artists Are Always Right, your submission must be received

-.
+by April 22nd.
 So mark your calendar and get your creative juices flowing!
 The featured artist in the next SPOTLIGHT might very

 well be you!